New Haven, CT, USA

-Born in Taiwan and based in New York City, Annie is a Canadian documentary artist committed to intimate narrative photo projects and expanding a visual discourse.
+Born in Taipei and currently on MFA track in photography at Yale, Annie is a Canadian documentary artist committed to intimate narrative photo projects and expanding a visual discourse.
 Select clients include The New York Times and The New York Times Magazine, GEO Magazine, Courrier International, The New Yorker, Fader Magazine, Virginia Quarterly Review, The Atlantic, New York Magazine, and South China Morning Post.

 Her photography has been featured in publications such as Frieze Magazine, PDN Photo Annual, American Photography, Magenta Flash Forward, Tunica Magazine, The Wall Street Journal, Internazionale, Die Zeit, Stuttgarter Zeitung, Epsilon Magazine, Fast Company, Iceland Review, Acts of Witness, among others.
 She has lectured at Columbia University, CUNY Brooklyn College, International Center of Photography, Ryerson University School of Image Arts, Asian American Writers' Workshop, and has appeared on Al Jazeera America, Sino Vision, China Daily, "Where I'm From" CUNY Graduate School of Journalism's pilot radio show, and National Public Radio / RÚV Iceland.